TelenorStartIoT/tutorials/07-thingy-program/README.md

 # Compile and Build for Thingy:91 and nRF9160 DK

 **NB!
 This code example is for prototyping only.
-Not for deployment in production.**
+Not for deployment in production.
+We also strongly recommend you update the modem firmware to the newest version [Modem Firmware Upgrade](https://startiot.telenor.com/tutorials/thingy91-modem-firmware-upgrade/)**

 This tutorial will guide you how to setup your environment for programming and building your own firmware for the Thingy:91 or nRF9160 DK.